parkseohye/jb243.github.io/README.md

 ○ Because education no longer shows hope and dreams...

-○ A new change in World that is getting sick...
+○ World is getting sick...

 ○ People often get frustrated because they find it difficult to study or spend a lot of time unnecessarily.

-○ There were many cases where I didn't fully enjoy the pleasure of satisfying my desire for knowledge.
+○ There were many cases where people didn't fully enjoy the pleasure of satisfying my desire for knowledge.

-○ 막대한 교육비용 지출이 대한민국을 병들게 하므로 강력한 대책이 강구됩니다.○ Strong measures are taken because enormous educational expenses make Korea sick.
+○ Strong measures need to be taken because enormous educational expenses make Korea sick.

-○ **그런데**, 모든 분야에 대한 최종적이고 최고의 지식 체계를 공개한다 해도 대한민국의 교육열이 낮아질 것인가?○ **By** the way, will Korea's enthusiasm for education be lowered even if the final and best knowledge system for all fields is disclosed?
+○ **By** the way, will World's enthusiasm for education be lowered even if the final and best knowledge system for all fields is disclosed?

-○ **아보카도중독자** 님의 첨언 ○Advice **from** Avocado Addict
+○ Advice **from** Avocado Addict

-> AI가 AI를 지배하는 시대에 자본주의의 붕괴는 가속화되고 자급자족 사회로의 회귀가 진행될 것이다.In an era where AI dominates AI, the collapse of capitalism will accelerate and return to a self-sufficient society will proceed. 이 시대에 뒤처지는 이들을 위해 지식의 민주화는 반드시 필요하다.For those who are lagging behind this era, democratization of knowledge is essential.
+> In an era where AI dominates AI, the collapse of capitalism will accelerate and return to a self-sufficient society will proceed.
+For those who are lagging behind this era, democratization of knowledge is essential.

-#### **목적 2.Purpose 2.** 인류의 인지 포화상태의 방지 prevention of human cognitive saturation
+#### **Purpose 2.** prevention of human cognitive saturation

-○ **특이점** 도래 **:** 인류가 지식을 이해하는 속도보다 지식이 쌓이는 속도가 빨라지는 시점은 앞으로 50년 후로 예상됨 **○** The **arrival** of singularity: It is expected that the speed at which knowledge accumulates will be faster than the speed at which mankind understands it in the next 50 years.
+○ The **arrival** of singularity: It is expected that the speed at which knowledge accumulates will be faster than the speed at which mankind understands it in the next 50 years.

-○ information explosion **:** 현재에도 IT 정보와 바이오 정보의 폭발적 증가가 우려됨○ Information expansion**:** There is still concern about explosive growth of IT and bio information.
+○ Information expansion **:** There is still concern about explosive growth of IT and bio information.

-○ IT 정보 포화의 방지 **:** IT 산업계와 협력을 도모함**○**Prevention of saturation of IT information: To cooperate with the IT industry
+○ Prevention of saturation of IT information **:** To cooperate with the IT industry

-○ 바이오 정보 포화의 방지 **:** 연구계와 협력을 도모함.**○**Prevention of saturation of bio-information: To cooperate with the research community. 유전자를 중심으로 체계를 세울 수 있을 것으로 기대expect to establish a gene-centered system
+○ ○ Prevention of saturation of bio-information **:** To cooperate with the research community.
+It is expected to establish a gene-centered system.

-○ 어떻게 1인이 인류의 지식 총량을 모두 모을 수 있는가?○ How can one person collect all the knowledge of mankind?
+○ How can one person collect all the knowledge of mankind?

-○ **해답 1.** **크라우드 소싱 모델** **:** 다수에 의한 지식의 수집 및 공유의 비즈니스 모델 구축○ **Answer 1**. **Crowd sourcing model\*\***:\*\* Build a business model for collecting and sharing knowledge by the majority
+○ **Answer 1**. **Crowd sourcing model\*\***:\*\* Build a business model for collecting and sharing knowledge by the majority

-○ 경제사를 공부하다 보면 알게 되는 가장 중요한 결론.○The most important conclusion you will find while studying economic history. 이 세계는 언제나 수확체증의 법칙을 보여주었다.The world has always demonstrated the law of stagnant harvests. 인구의 증가가 비가역적인 기술 발전을 일으켰고 사람들의 생활은 더 풍족해졌다.The increase in population led to irreversible technological development and people's lives became richer. 그렇다면 지식도 공유할수록 사람들이 모일 것이고, 모여든 사람들이 더 많은 지식을 창출하지 않을까?Then, the more knowledge you share, the more people gather, and the more knowledge you gather, the more knowledge you create?
+○ The most important conclusion you will find while studying economic history.
+The world has always demonstrated the law of stagnant harvests.
+The increase in population led to irreversible technological development and people's lives became richer.
+Then, the more knowledge you share, the more people gather, and the more knowledge you gather, the more knowledge you create?

-○ 현재 위키백과, Github, 네이버 지식in 등 공지의 BM 모델이 잘 알려져 있다.○ Currently, known BM models such as Wikipedia, Github, and Naver Knowledgein are well known.
+○ Currently, known BM models such as Wikipedia, Github, and Naver Knowledgein are well known.

-○ **해답 2.** **AI 인공지능 모델** **:** 살아있고 진화하는 글에 대한 구상○ **Answer 2**. **AI Artificial Intelligence** Model**:** An idea of living and evolving writing
+○ **Answer 2**. **AI Artificial Intelligence** Model**:** An idea of living and evolving writing

-○ 제가 쓰려는 글은 일반적인 줄글이 아닙니다.○What I'm going to write is not a typical sentence. 그래서 글 작가들의 일자리를 뺏지는 않을 것입니다.So I won't take away the jobs of writers.
+○ What I'm going to write is not a typical sentence.
+So I won't take away the jobs of writers.

-○ **해답 3.** **소셜 네트워킹 모델** **:** 점 조직 형태의 네트워크 구축○ **Answer** 3. **Social networking model\*\***:\*\* Building a network in the form of a point organization
+○ **Answer 3.** **Social networking model\*\***:\*\* Building a network in the form of a point organization

-○ ○ 제가 생각하는 비즈니스 모델은 점 조직으로 구성된 형태입니다.The business model I think of is a form of branch organization. 대기업에서 채택하는 수직적 계층은 개인의 자아실현 욕구가 강해진 현대에 적합하지 않다는 진단입니다.The vertical class adopted by large companies is a diagnosis that is not suitable for modern times when individuals' desire for self-realization has become stronger. 수직적 계층보다는 일대일로 사적 계약을 형성하여 1인이 네트워킹의 중심이 되는 전략을 구상하고 있습니다.We are planning a strategy in which one person becomes the center of networking by forming a one-on-one private contract rather than a vertical class. 이것이 최초부터 상장까지 함께한 스타트업에서 제가 보고 느낀 점입니다.This is what I saw and felt at the startup that I was with from the beginning to the listing.
+○ The business model I think of is a form of branch organization.
+The vertical class adopted by large companies is a diagnosis that is not suitable for modern times when individuals' desire for self-realization has become stronger.
+We are planning a strategy in which one person becomes the center of networking by forming a one-on-one private contract rather than a vertical class.
+This is what I saw and felt at the startup that I was with from the beginning to the listing.

-○○ **해답 4. 지식에 대한 통찰Answer 4.
-Insights on Knowledge**
+○ **Answer 4.** Insights on Knowledge

 ○○ core concept는 전체 지식 중 **적은 비율로 존재**한다는 점에서 착안The core concept is based on the fact that there is a **small** percentage of the **total** knowledge.